Morrisville, North Carolina: Transportation

 GoTriangle operates buses that serve the region and connect to municipal bus systems in Raleigh, Durham, Cary, and Chapel Hill.
 The Morrisville Smart Shuttle, operated by GoCary, serves the town with on-demand fare-free transit.

-Morrisville is not served directly by passenger trains.
-Amtrak serves the nearby municipalities of Cary and Raleigh.
 The North Carolina Railroad passes through the town.

-Air

 Raleigh-Durham International Airport is located in northwestern Wake county on I-40, just to the north of Morrisville.